Vladimir Ionesyan: Early biography

-After a while he married a graduate of the Tbilisi Conservatoire named Medea, and had a son with her.
-Having failed to find a well-paid job, he decided to engage in group theft, and was arrested.
+After a while, he married a graduate of the Tbilisi Conservatoire named Medea, and had a son with her.
+Having failed to find a well-paid job, he decided to engage in group theft and was arrested.
 This time, the court, given his age and marital status, gave him 5 years of a suspended sentence.
 At the request of his wife, who wanted to protect him from communicating with friends and associates, Ionesyan moved to Orenburg, where he began working as a tenor (according to another source - a concertmaster) in the local Musical Comedy Theater.
-In November 1963, the theater troupe from Kazan came to work with a certain artist along with his wife, who, in turn, was a ballerina named Alevtina Nikolaevna Dmitrieva (b.
+In November 1963, the theatre troupe from Kazan came to work with a certain artist along with his wife, who, in turn, was a ballerina named Alevtina Nikolaevna Dmitrieva (b.
 1942).
 The spouse and Dmitrieva settled near the Ionesyan family, and Vladimir and Alevtina soon began a romance.
-However, the theater management was unhappy with Dmitrieva's work, she was told that she was not suitable for the theater and still had to learn how to dance.
-As Ionesyan explained during the interrogation, for her this was a serious blow, with Vladimir deciding to help her, as he put it, "a very good person in every sense" and offered her to go with him to Ivanovo, where he had a friend who was a former director of the Orenburg operetta.
+However, the theatre management was unhappy with Dmitrieva's work, she was told that she was not suitable for the theatre and still had to learn how to dance.
+As Ionesyan explained during the interrogation, for her, this was a serious blow, with Vladimir deciding to help her, as he put it, "a very good person in every sense" and offered her to go with him to Ivanovo, where he had a friend who was a former director of the Orenburg operetta.

 For the sake of Dmitrieva, Ionesyan decided to abandon his family and leave the workplace without a remand.
 Since Dmitrieva was not very interested in him, he lied that he worked for the KGB and, with the help of connections, managed to get a job at the Bolshoi Theatre.
 It did not work out for the lovers in Ivanovo, and Vladimir began to persuade Alevtina to go to Moscow, telling her that he had an inheritance there, which was left to him from a deceased uncle who lived in Germany.
 In Moscow, they rented an apartment on Meshchanskaya Street near the Rizhsky railway station from a pensioner, whom they in the first hours of their arrival in the capital.
 However, there was not enough money to live - Dmitrieva was not taken by any of the capital's theaters - and Ionesyan decided to get money from robberies.
-He again lied to Alevtina that he had received a promotion and will often be forced to leave for "assignments".
-The fact that the "KGB agent" wore very modest clothes, Ionesyan explained to her that he was "under cover" and should not stand out.
+He again lied to Alevtina that he had received a promotion and would often be forced to leave for "assignments".
+The fact that the "KGB agent" wore very modest clothes, Ionesyan explained to her that he was "undercover" and should not stand out.